exanauts/Argos.jl/docs/src/man/moi_wrapper.md

 optimal power flow problem using any nonlinear optimization solver compatible with MOI (Ipopt, Knitro, ALGENCAN, ...).

-Once the MOI optimizer set up properly, passing the optimizer to Argos simply amounts to call the function `Argos.optimize!`.
+Once the MOI optimizer is set up properly, passing the optimizer to Argos simply amounts to calling the function `Argos.optimize!`.
 For example, solving an optimal power flow problem in the full-space amounts to: